Eloy Alquinta: Death

 On March 15 of 2004, aged 33, Eloy suffered a heart attack and died.
-His death was one year after his father's death.
-Many condolences were send from all the Chilean musical people.
-When Huaika edits El Rito on 2005, the band dedicate the album to their dead group partner, and Los Jaivas replace Eloy with his band partner Francisco Bosco, who now is a member of both groups.
+His death followed one year after his father's passing.
+Many condolences were sent by the Chilean music community.
+When Huaika arranged El Rito on 2005, the band dedicated the album to their late member.
+Subsequently, Los Jaivas replaced Eloy with his band partner, Francisco Bosco, who now is a member of both groups.

 Eloy left a widow and two children.